ycAbout/yfigure/doc.md

-  `xTickLabelRotate: 0` Sets x axis tick label rotating // needs to between (-90 to 90) `gridColor: ''` Sets the grid line color `gridDashArray: ''` Sets the grid line properties  // example values `'4 1'` `gridLineWidth: 0` Sets the grid line properties `line0: true` Sets whether line 0 will show if there is positive and negative data
+  `xTickLabelRotate: 0` Sets x axis tick label rotating // needs to between (-90 to 90) `gridColor: ''` Sets the grid line color `gridDashArray: ''` Sets the grid line properties  // example values `'4 1'` `gridStrokeWidth: 0` Sets the grid line properties `line0: true` Sets whether line 0 will show if there is positive and negative data